andrewscwei/gulp-tools/README.md

 ###### `options.watch.files`

 Type: `string` or `string[]`<br>
-Default: Patterns computed from `options.base` and `options.src`
+Default: Emitted source files

 Glob pattern(s) that matches the files to be watched.
-Defaults to the patterns computed from `options.base` and `options.src`.
+Defaults to the emitted source file patterns computed from `options.base` and `options.src`.

 ###### `options.watch.tasks`